alstephh/This_Is_Just_A_Hobby/README.md

 * https://exploit-notes.hdks.org/exploit/web/framework/python/flask-jinja2-pentesting/

 # BOOKS
-I have read every book listed here and I highly suggest you to do the same
+I have read every book listed here and I highly suggest others to do the same

 * <u>**Linux Basic for Hackers**</u> by OccupyTheWeb
 * <u>**Getting started becoming a Master Hacker**</u> by OccupyTheWeb